 Journaling is a simple and accessible way to reflect on your professional life and to enhance your performance and wellbeing.

 The practice goes back millennia and has been embraced by visionaries throughout history.
 Marcus Aurelius, Leonardo da Vinci, Marie Curie, Albert Einstein, Frida Kahlo.
-All these, and Adrian Mole, have used journaling as a means of clarifying their goals and thinking.
+All these, and of course the fictional teenager and obsessive diarist Adrian Mole, have used journaling as a means of clarifying their goals and thinking.

 Journaling facilitates reflection